-On January 1, 2008, the Company adopted FAS No. 157, "Fair Value Measurements" ("FAS 157"), for its financial assets and liabilities.
-The Company's adoption of FAS 157 did not materially affect the Company's financial position, results of operations or liquidity.
-In accordance with FASB Staff Position No. 157-2, "Effective Date of FAS 157", the Company elected to defer until January 1, 2009 the adoption of FAS 157 for all non-financial assets and non-financial liabilities that are not recognized or disclosed at fair value in the financial statements on a recurring basis.
-As defined in FAS 157, fair value is based on the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-In order to increase consistency and comparability in fair value measurements, FAS 157 establishes a fair value hierarchy that prioritizes observable and unobservable inputs used to measure fair value into three broad levels, which are described below:
+The Company adopted ASC 820 Fair Value Measurements and Disclosures ("ASC 820") for its financial assets and liabilities on January 1, 2008, and for non-financial assets and non-financial liabilities that are not recognized or disclosed at fair value in the financial statements on a recurring basis on January 1, 2009.
+The Company's adoption of ASC 820 did not materially affect the Company's financial position, results of operations or liquidity.
+As defined in ASC 820, fair value is based on the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+In order to increase consistency and comparability in fair value measurements, ASC 820 establishes a fair value hierarchy that prioritizes observable and unobservable inputs used to measure fair value into three broad levels, which are described below:

 - Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities.
-The fair value hierarchy gives the highest priority to Level 1 inputs. - Level 2: Inputs other than quoted prices within Level 1 that are observable for the asset or liability, either directly or indirectly - · Level 3: Unobservable inputs that are used when little or no market data is available.
+The fair value hierarchy gives the highest priority to Level 1 inputs. - Level 2: Inputs other than quoted prices within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs that are used when little or no market data is available.
 The fair value hierarchy gives the lowest priority to Level 3 inputs.